Instructional ABA FAQs

 Where do you provide services?

-Instructional ABA Consultants provides both home-based ABA services and services in our clinics.
+Instructional ABA Consultants provides both home-based ABA services and services in our clinics in Illinois and Colorado.
 An experienced BCBA (Board Certified Behavioral Analyst) will oversee the ABA therapy.
 We will customize an individualized plan for your child.
-Therapy will most likely be given several times a week, and the child’s progress will be monitored by both the program manager and by the behavior consultant monitor.
-In order to increase your child’s chance of success, parent training is necessary to help the parent be an active participant in the home-based therapy.
+Therapy will most likely be given several times a week, and the child’s progress will be monitored by both the program manager and the behavior consultant monitor.
+In order to increase your child’s chance of success, parent training is necessary to help the parent actively participate in home-based therapy.

 Do I need an autism diagnosis to receive ABA therapy?

-If you are interested in receiving ABA therapy, insurance companies do require an autism diagnosis for services to be covered in Illinois.
+Insurance companies require an autism diagnosis for ABA services to be covered in Illinois.
 In Colorado, however, insurance does not require an autism diagnosis.
 Speak to your insurance provider for specific information regarding ABA therapy in Colorado.
-Additionally, Medicaid Home Based Waivers and private pay do not require an autism diagnosis for coverage.
+Additionally, Medicaid Home-Based Waivers and private pay do not require an autism diagnosis for coverage.